BenjaminKobjolke/FastKeyboardScreenshot/README.md

 ## How to use

 - Press Alt Shift Q to start
-- Move the mouse cursor with the arrow keys to the start position
+- Move the mouse cursor with the arrow keys or hjkl to the start position
 - Press space
 - Move the mouse cursor to the end position
 - Press space